Mikey-Tan/house_occupancy/README.md

 Each week, the occupancy of each household may change.
 These changes are based on the following rules:

-1.If both neighbours of a household are away or both are at home for the current week, then that household will be at home the following week.
+1. If both neighbours of a household are away or both are at home for the current week, then that household will be at home the following week.

-2.If one neighbour is away, and the other is at home for the current week, then that household will be away the following week.
+2. If one neighbour is away, and the other is at home for the current week, then that household will be away the following week.

-3.If a household only has 1 neighbour (I.e., the first or last house in the street), then it can be assumed the other “unseen” neighbour is always away for the current week.
+3. If a household only has 1 neighbour (I.e., the first or last house in the street), then it can be assumed the other “unseen” neighbour is always away for the current week.

 2. Task Description